 - 2 sweet and sour apples

-- 2 tbsp sugar (or 1 tbsp agave syrup)
+- 2 tablespoon sugar (or 1 tablespoon agave syrup)

 - Defrost the puff pastry slices.